The Care and Feeding of Olive Trees02/09/2015

 Olive trees do not need special olive tree fertilizer but results will be exponentially more satisfactory with a good nutrition regimen.
 If planting is done after mid-August but before March 1, do not fertilize at the time of planting; wait until spring.
 Otherwise, fertilize after planting and regularly throughout the growing season.
 How regularly will depend upon the type of fertilizer used.
 We at Olive Tree Growers prefer to use a premium slow-release fertilizer with essential minor elements (zinc, boron, calcium, etc.).
 Use a fertilizer that has a nitrogen analysis of at least ten percent.
 Olive Tree Growers believes that some sort of minor elements package is important, as many soils are lacking in some essential minerals which aid plant growth in several ways.

-A fast-release farm-type fertilizer may be used according to label directions.
+A fast-release farm-type fertilizer such as 10-10-10 or 13-13-13 may be used according to label directions.
 Many such fertilizers contain some minor elements and are widely available.
 Be sure to water very well after application.
 These fertilizers are generally not for use on plants in pots.

 Liquid fertilizers may be used (again, a formulation with minor elements is best) but it should be remembered that liquid feeding is a fleeting thing and must be repeated often.